ENMeval 2.0.5 Vignette

 We are going to model the climatic niche suitability for our focal

-species using climate data from WorldClim.
-WorldClim has a range of
+species using long-term summarized climate data from WorldClim 2.1.
+WorldClim has a

-variables available at various resolutions; for simplicity, here we’ll
+range of variables available at various resolutions; for simplicity,

-use the 9 bioclimatic variables at 10 arcmin resolution (about 20 km
+here we’ll use the 19 bioclimatic variables at 5 arcmin resolution

-across at the equator) included in the dismo
+(about 10 km across at the equator) downloadable using the

 # Find the descriptions of the bioclimatic variables here: